P3Senpai/Slovakia2019/README.md

 Changes with verion 3.3 include:
  * Android Studio ftc_app project has been updated to use Gradle Plugin 2.3.3.
  * Android Studio ftc_app project is already using gradle 3.5 distribution.
- * Robot Controller log has been renamed to /sdcard/RobotControllerLog.txt (note that this change was actually introduced w/ v3.2).
+ * org.firstinspires.ftc.teamcode.Robot Controller log has been renamed to /sdcard/RobotControllerLog.txt (note that this change was actually introduced w/ v3.2).
  * Improvements in I2C reliability.
  * Optimized I2C read for REV Expansion Hub, with v1.7 firmware or greater.
  * Updated all external/samples (available through OnBot and in Android project folder).